sasman1/sas/README.md

 ```
 clb : 95% confidence interval

+SELECTION=name : name can be FORWARD, BACKWARD, STEPWISE, MAXR, MINR, RSQUARE, ADJRSQ, CP, or NONE (use the full model).

 SLENTRY=value : specifies the significance level for entry into the model used in the FORWARD and STEPWISE methods.
 The defaults are 0.50 for FORWARD and 0.15 for STEPWISE.

-SELECTION=name : name can be FORWARD, BACKWARD, STEPWISE, MAXR, MINR, RSQUARE, ADJRSQ, CP, or NONE (use the full model).
+SLSTAY=value : specifies the significance level for staying in the model for the BACKWARD and STEPWISE methods.
+The defaults are 0.10 for BACKWARD and 0.15 for STEPWISE.
 ```

 ### Multiple linear regression